The Shop

 Most likely, your idea will start to become a reality at one of the stations below.
 The first picture is our storage area for bar stock, tube and angle.
 The second picture below shows our shear.
 This unit can accommodate a 12 foot wide piece of material.
 Thicknesses it can handle vary by material but, it will take up to 1/4" of 60,000 PSI steel and 3/8" thick aluminum.
 To the far right is our horizontal metal cutting band saw.
 It makes short work of cutting through structural members and can easily make repeatable compound angle cuts.

-Some materials will get their start on this rig.
+Some materials will get their start on the rig seen to the right.
 It is a CNC plasma torch.
 The unit can cut extremely complex shapes out of aluminum or steel with an accuracy of .001".
 With this torch we have the capability to cut out virtually anything we can draw in Autocad.
 It can cut 1" thick steel like butter and slices through 3/16" steel at over 200 inches a minute.

 Much of our sheet material will then visit the largest piece of equipment we have, our press brake.
 As you can tell by the size of this beast, it can easily handle the material used in the construction of apparatus bodies.